Your Bitcoin Questions Answered

 What are Bitcoin forks?

-Bitcoin has multiple forks.
+There are now more than 50 Bitcoin forks, with more on the way.
 The two best-known are Bitcoin Cash and Bitcoin Gold.

 What's the link between Bitcoin and crime?